Bassant11/MazaadyTask/README.md

 #  Mazaady iOS Task

-This is an iOS application developed for an interview task.
+This iOS application was developed as part of an interview task.
 The app showcases a user's profile including personal information, tags, a product list, and advertisements.
+It also supports product filtering via a search bar and offers multi-language support including Arabic.

 ---